-O’Shaughnessy and Moreau’s writings had a large impact on Western medicine, especially due to the lack of therapeutic options for infectious diseases like cholera and rabies.
-Medical use of the plant preparation spread from England and France, eventually reaching all of Europe and then North America.
+Use of the plant preparation spread from England and France, eventually reaching all of Europe and then North America.
 By 1860, the first clinical conference about Cannabis was organized in America.

-On top of this, near the end of the 19th century, a whole host of other medicines like aspirin, morphine, barbiturates and the use of vaccines had been developed and ultimately competed with cannabis in the treatment of numerous conditions.
+On top of this, near the end of the 19th century, a whole host of other medicines like aspirin, morphine, barbiturates and the use of vaccines had been developed and ultimately began to compete overshadow cannabis for the treatment of numerous conditions.
 Finally, there were legal restrictions imposed on Cannabis use and experimentation in the United States by the Federal Bureau of Narcotics, which in 1937 passed the Marihuana Tax Act law.
 This law required anyone wanting to use the plant to register and pay a tax of $1 an ounce for medical use and $100 an ounce for any other use.
 Nonpayment of the tax resulted in either a $2000 fine or five years in prison, and brought further difficulties to use of the plant atop everything else.
 In 1941 Cannabis was removed from the official American pharmacopoeia.
 Around the start of the 1960’s in North America and the Western world, the use of Cannabis began to see an increase in popularity again, especially among young people, with use in the US going from 5% in 1967 to 44% in 1971, to 68% having tried cannabis in 1980 and remaining approximately as high until today.